mkacki98/mkacki98/README.md

 ### 👋 :poland:

-🔭 Interested in language processing and neuroscience
+🔭 Interested in language processing and neuroscience.

 :briefcase: MLE at UserTesting